 Fall 1982, I sat in a history class at Prairie View A&M University; the instructor was Dr. George Wolfolk, a man passionate about the study of history.
-One lecture on the civil rights movement literally drove him to tears.
-The class was held on Monday nights, 7-10 p.m.
-I should mention that, as a student, I had a full-time job, ran track, was active in the R.O.T.C., and enrolled in 21 credit hours.
-Keeping this college student alert and interested was a tough task!
+One lecture he gave on the civil rights movement literally drove him to tears.
+The class was held on Monday nights, 7 to 10 p.m.
+I should mention that as a student, I had a full-time job, ran track, was active in the R.O.T.C., and enrolled in 21 hours.
+To keep this college student alert and interested was a tough task!

-One week we were studying religion, and Dr. Wolfolk invited a Catholic priest to speak to the class.
+One particular week we were studying religion in history, and Dr. Wolfolk invited a Catholic priest to speak to the class.
 I was almost 20 years old, but had never seen a Catholic priest in person.
 That night I touched, saw, and believed.
-I was captured by every word the priest uttered.
-Every word was new and interesting, and 20 years later this class session is still fresh in my memory.
+I was totally captured by every word the priest uttered.
+Every word was new and interesting, and 20 years later this class is still fresh in my memory.